andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 In this blog post, we are going to have a look at the tuning of Linux receive queues and their interrupt requests.
-We are going to learn a bit about RSS (Receive Side Scaling), IRQ SMP affinity, RPS (Receive Packet Steering) and how to analyze CPUs with flamegraphs.
+We are going to learn a bit about RSS (Receive Side Scaling), IRQ SMP affinity, RPS (Receive Packet Steering) and how to analyze what's happening on your CPUs with perf flamegraphs.
 I do not aim at going very low-level.
 Instead, I'd like you to get a high-level understanding of this topic.

 ## Lab setup